 Blood pressure is a key indicator of cardiovascular health and an essential vital sign that is regularly measured when assessing and treating a resident.
 Studies show that improper blood pressure technique often results in inaccurate blood pressure readings.
 Misreading true blood pressure by even +5 mm Hg has the potential to mislabel someone as having high blood pressure, resulting in medication the person doesn’t need.
 Likewise, underestimating blood pressure by just 5 mm Hg can result in a person not receiving necessary medical treatment.
+According to the American Heart Association, being able to take an accurate blood pressure reading can help control hypertension and prevent heart disease.

 A number of factors can affect the accuracy of a blood pressure reading.
 Here are five best practices to help you secure the most accurate readings possible.